How Fuel Tanks and Fuel System Works

 3. Replace the fuel filter and strainer suction filter

 If the pressure regulator is okay, the fuel filter and strainer suction filter should be replaced.
 Before you replace them, you need to make sure that whatever condition caused them to become clogged is no longer present.
-Otherwise, they may become clogged again soon.
-If you are working on a returnless fuel system, replace the pressure regulator and fuel filter.

 4. Check the fuel pressure

 If your vehicle has a long crank time or hard starting, observe the pressure reading right after shutting off the engine.
 There should not be a rapid fuel pressure drop immediately after shut off.
-If the pressure drops fast, the internal possibilities are: check valve in the fuel pump not seating, leaking injectors, pressure regulator not closing, or an external leak such as fuel hoses and lines.

 5. Test the injectors

-Remove the fuel rail and injectors together and check for leaking by turning the ignition switch on.
+Remove the fuel rail and injectors together and check for leaks by turning the ignition switch on.
 You can also check for leaky injectors by pinching off both the fuel inlet and return lines and then monitoring fuel pressure.

 6. Inspect the fuel pump check valve